Seven Degrees of Glory

 A black-tie or gala event is an evening to remember and indicates a very dressy event and every aspect of this evening shouts “elegance.”
 Rules are strict and black and white dress reigns supreme.
 It’s the order for anything from opening nights; fundraising galas; celebrity openings or film premières.

-For men the tuxedo is the appropriate attire.
+For men, the tuxedo is the appropriate attire.
 The French call this kind of dressing le smoking.

 Black Tie Invited or Black Tie Optional.

-Usually a formal, dressy affair, although the dress code is not as rigorously enforced as “black tie.”
+Usually a formal, dressy affair, although the dress code is not as rigorously enforced as a “black tie.”
 I suggest to always err on the conservative side.
 In other words, play it safe.
 Men should choose a tuxedo, and I suggest women observe the rules for “black tie” attire listed above.

 Creative Black Tie.
 This means the event is formal but with a trendy twist.
 The attire allows more fun and creativity.
 A classy, dark suit, pin-striped or plain, is okay for men.
 Women can wear tuxedo pants and silk halter top, a dressy sweater and long skirt, or a more upbeat, stylish evening dress.
 Hair and makeup can be trendier too.